 Job opportunities are expected to be favorable.
-Some employers report difficulty hiring sufficient numbers of radiologic tehnologists and technicians.
+Some employers report difficulty hiring sufficient numbers of radiologic technologists and technicians.
 Imbalances between the demand for, and supply of, radiologic technologists and technicians should spur efforts to attract and retain qualified workers, such as improved compensation and working conditions.
 Radiologic technologists who also are experienced in more complex diagnostic imaging procedures, such as CT and MRI, will have better employment opportunities, brought about as employers seek to control costs by using multi-skilled employees.

-Hospitals will remain the principal employer of radiologic technologists and technicians.
-However, a greater number of new jobs will be found in offices of physicians and diagnostic imaging centers.
-Health facilities such as these are expected to grow rapidly through 2014, due to the strong shift toward outpatient care, encouraged by third-party payers and made possible by technological advances that permit more procedures to be performed outside the hospital.
+Hospitals will remain the principal employer or radiologic technologists and technicians.
+However, a greater number of new jobs will be found in offices of physicians and diagnostic imaging centers. health facilities such as these are expected to grow rapidly through 2016, due to the strong shift toward outpatient care, encouraged by third-party payers and made possible by technological advances that permit more procedures to be performed outside the hospital.
 Some job openings also will arise from the need to replace technologists and technicians who leave the occupation.

-Median annual earnings of radiologic technologists and technicians were \$43,350 in May 2004.
-The middle 50 percent earned between \$36,170 and \$52,430.
-The lowest 10 percent earned less than \$30,020, and the highest 10 percent earned more than \$60,210.
-Median annual earnings in the industries employing the largest numbers of radiologic technologists and technicians in May 2004 were \$46,620 in medical and diagnostic laboratories, \$43,690 in general medical and surgical hospitals, and \$40,290 in offices of physicians.
+Median annual earnings of radiologic technologists and technicians were \$52,210 in May 2008.
+The middle 50 percent earned between \$42,710 and 63,010.
+The lowest percent earned less than \$35,100, and the highest 10 percent earned more than \$74,970.